 - Place the dried porcini mushrooms in a small bowl with boiling water and soak for 10-15 minutes.
 Once softened, strain but reserve the liquid, and dice the mushrooms.

-- While the porcini mushrooms are soaking, heat butter or ghee in a large heavy saucepan and sauté the diced leek and celery until soft and golden, about 5-7 minutes.
+- While the porcini mushrooms are soaking, heat oil in a large heavy saucepan and sauté the diced leek and celery over medium heat until soft and golden, about 5-7 minutes.

 - Add the garlic, thyme, fresh mushrooms and sweet potatoes and stir for a minute until slightly golden as well.